wpsharks/comet-cache/readme.txt

 Requires PHP v5.4+.
 The latest version of Comet Cache is a complete rewrite (OOP design).
 Faster! and even more dependable.
 For further details, please see http://cometcache.com/new-minimum-php-version-php-5-4/

 == Changelog ==

+= v160227 =

+- **Bug Fix**: Fixed a ZenCache Backwards Compatibility bug that was preventing calls to `$GLOBALS['zencache']` from working properly with Comet Cache.
+See [Issue #689](https://github.com/websharks/comet-cache/issues/689)
+- **Bug Fix**: Fixed a ZenCache Backwards Compatibility bug that was preventing `ZENCACHE_ALLOWED` from working properly with Comet Cache.
+See [Issue #683](https://github.com/websharks/comet-cache/issues/683).
+- **Bug Fix**: Fixed a Quick Cache Backwards Compatibility bug that was preventing calls to `$GLOBALS['quick_cache']` from working properly with Comet Cache.
+Props to @Kedakai for reporting.
+See [Issue #691](https://github.com/websharks/comet-cache/issues/691).
+- **Bug Fix** (Pro): Fixed an Auto-Cache Engine bug that was preventing the Auto-Cache Engine from generating cached pages.
+Props @digitalhexcode for reporting.
+See [Issue #679](https://github.com/websharks/comet-cache/issues/679).
+- **Enhancement**: Improved the way Comet Cache handles file locking in an effort to improve compatibility with various environments.
+There were reports of issues with PHP FPM/FastCGI and this release attempts to address those.
+See [Issue #671](https://github.com/websharks/comet-cache/issues/671)
+- **Enhancement** (Pro): A new HTML Compression option allows you to define whether or not HTML Compression should be enabled for Logged-In users (when Logged-In User caching is enabled).
+See **Comet Cache → Plugin Options → HTML Compression → Enable HTML Compression for Logged-In Users?**.
+Props @renzms.
+See [Issue #650](https://github.com/websharks/comet-cache/issues/650).
+- **Accelerated Mobile Pages (AMP) Compatibility**: Added full support for Accelerated Mobile Pages via the [AMP plugin](https://wordpress.org/plugins/amp/).
+Comet Cache now works great alongside the AMP plugin.
+AMP-generated pages will be cached and those cache files will be intelligently cleared when necessary to keep things up-to-date.
+See [Issue #688](https://github.com/websharks/comet-cache/issues/688).

 = v160223.1 =